Update September 3:

-Following two weeks of no positive cases of facility onset COVID-19 during Step Two, we will enter Step Three of our Reopening Plan on August 31st.
+Following two weeks of no positive cases of facility onset COVID-19 during Step Two, we will enter Step Three of our Reopening Plan.
 During Step Three, we can allow scheduled visits in specific common areas inside the building, the hair salon will re-open and we will be able to go on group outings.
 Each of these events will have very specific protocol to ensure the safety of all residents and team members.

-It’s important to note, that at any time we experience a new facility onset positive case of COVID-19 or if the Governor makes any changes to the plan, such as reverting Delaware County to the red phase, we will go back to the pre-opening plan and restart with Step One of the plan.
+Each of the three steps outlined in the Reopening Implementation Plan (available in full on our website or through request to the front desk or me) require two weeks with no new positive cases acquired in house to advance to the next step.
+We are not required to test weekly unless we have a new positive case during any step of the plan.
+Anyone with signs or symptoms will immediately be quarantined and tested.
+At any time in the Plan we experience a new facility onset positive case of COVID-19 or if the Governor makes any changes to the state plan, such as reverting Delaware County to the red phase, we will go back to the pre-opening plan and restart with Step One of the plan when able to do so.
 Additionally, if any regulatory body including the CDC or the PA Department of Human Services changes their guidelines, we will abide by those recommendations in the best interest of the safety of all.

 The Summit at Glen Mills Reopening Implementation Plan

 The Summit at Glen Mills (“the Community”) Reopening Implementation Plan (“the Plan”) will comply with the Order of the Secretary of the Pennsylvania Department of Health Directing Testing at Long-Term Care Facilities, issued June 26, 2020.